Opening MS Office and other Docs from a Web Site with Cookies Authentication

 - 'Edit' - edit document command.

-- 'OpenWith' - show system 'Open With' dialog to select application to be used to open a document.
+- 'OpenWith' - show system 'Open With' dialog to select an application to be used to open a document.
 This option is supported on Windows and OS X only.

 Login URL Parameter